DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 * OpenLab: Fixed bug that could cause an invalid default theme to be installed on group-type template sites.
 * OpenLab: Fixed bug in the way that network toolbar loads on subdomain installations.
 * OpenLab: Accessibility improvements for Dashboard admin panels.
-* OpenLab: Added CLI tools for performing data migrations after CBOX upgrade.
+* OpenLab: Added CLI tools for performing data migrations after DOLLIE_SETUP upgrade.
 * OpenLab: Fixed text visibility bug when editing a group event.
 * OpenLab: Performance improvements related to user-defined strings.
 * OpenLab: Improved compatibility between network toolbar and latest versions of Block Editor.